bikemath/bikemath.github.io/index.md

 S. Breckling, T. Kim, M. Neda, [The Joint Model Energy, Model Enstrophy Cascade of the Navier-Stokes-alpha Deconvolution Model] (Draft in preparation for submission in 11/18.)

-S. Breckling, S. Shields, [A note on the long-time stability of pressure solutions to the 2D Incompressible Navier-Stokes Equations] (Draft in preparation for submission in 9/18.)
+S. Breckling, J. Fiordilino, S. Shields, [A note on the long-time stability of pressure solutions to the 2D Incompressible Navier-Stokes Equations] (Pre-print available, draft in preparation for submission in 10/18.)

 ### [](#header-4)Conference Proceedings
 S. Breckling, P. Kachroo, P. Lakhanpal, M. Neda, [Numerical study of traffic flow models,] *V International Conference of Industrial Engineering and Environmental Protections Proceedings*, pp.217-222, 2015